hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Settings-PROFIBUS-DP-Master.md

 ##### 7. Set the slave device.

 {% hint style="info" %}
 \.
-Set the node number and termination for the PROFIBUS-DP slave device.
+Set the node number and termination of the PROFIBUS-DP slave device.
 {% endhint %}

 ![[Figure 1.3.6.2-8 Crevis GN-9222]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Master_setting/image_8.png>)

 {% hint style="info" %}
 \.
-Termination: Set the termination with the DIP switches (example: turning the termination to the On state).
+Termination: To be set using the DIP switch (Example: Termination processing ON)

 \.
-Node ID (station number): Set the ID with the DIP switches (example: Node 3).
+Node ID (station number): To be set using the DIP switch (Example: Node 3)
 {% endhint %}

 <br>

-##### 8. Register the general station description (GSD) files of the slave device.
+##### 8. Register the slave device GSD file.

 {% hint style="info" %}
 \.
-GSD files are necessary to use a device that is not registered on SYCON.net.
+A GSD file is required to use a device not registered in Sycon.net.

 \.
-The GSD files of the GN-9222 device can be downloaded from the Crevis website.
+The GSD file for the GN-9222 device can be downloaded from the Crevis website.
 {% endhint %}

 ![[Figure 1.3.6.2-9 Crevis GSD File]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Master_setting/image_9.png>)

 {% hint style="info" %}
 \.
-Register the downloaded GSD files on SYCON.net.
+Register the downloaded GSD file in Sycon.net.

 \.
-When registering GSD files, check the industrial communication protocol (PROFIBUS-DP).
+When registering a GSD file, please check the industrial communication protocol (PROFIBUS-DP).
 {% endhint %}

 ![[Figure 1.3.6.2-10 Crevis GSD File]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Master_setting/image_10.png>)